With so many DIY tax filing options, how do you choose? We compare the five best tax software programs to evaluate cost, features and ease of use.

 More than 27 million taxpayers used computer software to e-file their taxes from home in 2014.
-Being that was two years ago, I’d venture a guess that the number has gone up since then.
+Being that was a few years ago, I’d venture a guess that the number has gone up since then.

 So, why the huge jump in e-filing taxpayers?
 The federal “Free File” program may be one answer.
 Free File is an alliance between the IRS and certain tax preparation software companies.
 If your 2015 income was below $62,000 in 2015, you can use Free File software to quickly, easily file your taxes online for free.